monospice/laravel-redis-sentinel-drivers/README.md

 internal, auto-configured *session* connection when unset unless the application configuration already contains a value for `session.connection`.

+### `REDIS_SENTINEL_AUTO_BOOT`

+When set to `true`, this flag instructs the package to boot the package after it registers its services without waiting for the application boot phase.
+This provides a way for applications that use Sentinel connections in other service providers to initialize the package immediately.

 Appendix: Configuration Examples
 --------------------------------